Prompt Injection Defense Lab: Attack and Defend Your Own LLM App

 Layer 3 — Prompt Structure and Sandboxing

 The previous layers inspect the input or check the output.
-This layer changes how you construct the prompt itself, making injection harder to pull off even if malicious text reaches the model.
-The core technique is clear delimiter sandboxing — wrapping user input in explicit boundaries so the model can distinguish developer instructions from user data.
+This layer changes how you construct the prompt itself, making injection harder even if malicious text reaches the model.
+If you have worked with structured output or function calling, you already know that prompt structure matters.
+The core technique here is delimiter sandboxing — wrapping user input in explicit boundaries so the model can distinguish developer instructions from user data.

 After sanitization, the escape attempt becomes harmless text.
 The attacker's <<<END_USER_INPUT>>> tokens are stripped, so the model sees their injection payload as plain text inside the sandbox, not as a delimiter boundary.